amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   }
 {% endcodeblock %}

 Pre-order traversal would print out the following values: `10, 5, 4, 3, 30, 15, 40`.
-This is exactly the same result that we would get if we run the Depth-First Search (DFS).
+This order of numbers is the same result that we would get if we run the Depth-First Search (DFS).

 {% codeblock BinarySearchTree.prototype.dfs lang:js https://github.com/amejiarosario/algorithms.js/blob/master/src/data-structures/trees/binary-search-tree.js Full Code %}
   * dfs() {